 “I double checked the Windows bug database and they are aware of the problem.
 No ETA on a fix yet unfortunately.
 Your workaround is what’s suggested to temporarily get around the error, although it is not suggested as a long-term fix.”

-This section has been added after our initial workaround solution based on the experience of many users struggling with this problem.
+This section was added after our initial workaround and is based on the experience of many users struggling with this problem.

 Update the Target Machine